avan3/WEB222/README.md

-# GitHubNotes
+# Web222
-Commands and Instructions for using GitHub
+Assignment Files for WEB222